Trevor Forster, Managing Director of Titan Enterprises, shares his experience of new product development

 If it is not broken don’t try to fix it!

 This is nearly always a good place to start a product development.
-When faced with a blank sheet of paper and total free reign let your ideas pour out but do not be afraid to back-off and introduce well tried and tested elements.
+When faced with a blank sheet of paper and total free rein let your ideas pour out but do not be afraid to back-off and introduce well tried and tested elements.
 The new ideas are always worth exploring and, in my opinion, should not be dismissed out of hand.
 The smallest design detail can make a big difference to a products production and lifespan and should be given due consideration.
 I have found that “sweating the small stuff” is a good route to a reliable overall product.
 Do not dismiss the details as secondary to the whole job.

 A real life example

 The VW Beetle is perhaps a suitable example of excellent product design principles.
 The combination of production techniques and simplified processes make it a design classic.
 It is not hard to service and remains reliable even when poorly maintained in harsh conditions and on the odd occasion is does go wrong it is very easy to repair.
-Examples have been used in the arctic and the desert it has proven itself to be truly ubiquitous being re-configured into a host of other vehicle types.
+The Beetle has been used in the arctic and the desert where it has proven itself to be truly ubiquitous being re-configured into a host of other vehicle types.
 It utilises inherent strength in pressed steel and a simple design philosophy to great advantage.
-It may not be the first choice for a car enthusiast as the drive is coarse and noisy but over twenty million have been produced over its sixty-year manufacturing period so people wallets have done the talking.
-Some features where interpretations of existing reliable parts of other vehicle ideas so it is in effect not a new design but simply the best parts of other products all brought together in a package with innovative features.
-This does not take anything away from Ferdinand Porche or the design team involved spotting and using good ideas is to be celebrated, don’t re-invent the wheel!
+It may not be the first choice for a car enthusiast as the drive is coarse and noisy but over twenty million have been produced over its sixty-year manufacturing period so people’s wallets have done the talking.
+Some features were interpretations of existing reliable parts of other vehicle ideas so it is in effect not a new design but simply the best parts of other products all brought together in a package with innovative features.
+This does not take anything away from Ferdinand Porche or the design team involved spotting and using good ideas, don’t re-invent the wheel!
 During the Second World War its production was rejected by Citroen and after the war Rootes in England and Ford in America also dismissed the car as being out of tune with modern times.
 This one product encapsulates all three of the points I made at the start.
 It is more than good enough, it is very simple and the fundamental design criteria have been brought forward into modern versions of the same device.